hivdb/sierra/README.md

 - [c3p0][c3p0] (dev only)
 - [junit][junit] (dev only)

-Note: the `DrugResistance` sub-project also depends on a semi-private project named ASI owned by us and [Frontier Science][fstrf].
+Note: the `DrugResistance` sub-project also depends on an open source project named [ASI][asi-github] created by us and [Frontier Science][fstrf].
 The binary jar file is located in `DrugResistance/lib` directory and is configured to be installed with other dependencies when runing Gradle.

 ## Installation